Our Mission : Executives & Board

 PRESIDENT AND CEO

 Catherine D'Amato has been in the food business since her Italian immigrant parents opened a restaurant when she was eight.
-She's been a leader in the nation's food bank network for 32 years, coming to The Greater Boston Food Bank as Executive Director in 1995, and named President and CEO in 1997.
-Under her leadership and guidance, GBFB's distribution of food has increased from 8 to over 40 million pounds of food per year.
-Today, the organization is a $60 million charitable food business, with nearly 550 agency partners, and a new, state-of-the-art food distribution warehouse in the heart of Boston.
+She's been a leader in the nation's food bank network for 32 years, coming to The Greater Boston Food Bank (GBFB) as Executive Director in 1995, and named President and CEO in 1997.
+Under her leadership and guidance, GBFB's distribution of food has increased from 8 to nearly 48 million pounds of food per year.
+Today, the organization is a $65 million charitable food business, with nearly 550 agency partners, and a state-of-the-art food distribution warehouse in the heart of Boston.
 Last year, GBFB distributed enough food to feed as many as 545,000 people in need.

 D'Amato's passion for ending hunger was instilled by her hard-working father, whose modest restaurant had a policy of feeding homeless and hungry people, and whose compassion and generosity still inspire her.
 She believes people have a right to food, and that letting them go hungry is simply wrong.
 This drives her vision for GBFB, and frames her message to government, business and community leaders.
 "Hunger can be solved," she says.
 "But it will take social and political will, greater awareness and more resources."

-With the support of GBFB's dedicated board and staff, and the generosity and commitment of donors and volunteers, D'Amato is leading the implementation of an ambitious strategic plan, "End Hunger Here", that will increase food distribution to over 41 million pounds in 2013, or enough to provide 32 million meals.
-That will put GBFB closer to providing at least one meal a day to those at risk of hunger in eastern Massachusetts.
+With the support of GBFB's dedicated board and team, and the generosity and commitment of donors and volunteers, D'Amato is leading the implementation of a new and ambitious strategic plan, "End Hunger Here",that will increase food distribution by enough to provide 45 million meals by 2016.
+That's enough to provide at least one meal a day to those at risk of hunger in eastern Massachusetts.

 "Achieving that goal will require everyone to play their role in ending hunger in our community," continues D'Amato.
 "With our member hunger-relief agencies already working beyond their capacity to meet the region's growing hunger problem, GBFB is expanding its own food distribution programs, and collaborating with public and private partners to provide healthy food to those who earn too much to receive government food assistance, but still can't afford to feed themselves or their families."